alawryaguila/multi-view-AE/docs/source/documentation/limitations.rst

 Encoder distribution
 ^^^^^^^^^^^^^^^^^^^^
-The ``multiviewae.base.distributions.Default`` class must be used for the vanilla autoencoder and adversarial autoencoder implementations where no distribution is specified.
+The ``multiviewae.base.distributions.Default_dist`` class must be used for the vanilla autoencoder and adversarial autoencoder implementations where no distribution is specified.

 Either the ``multiviewae.base.distributions.Normal`` or ``multiviewae.base.distributions.MultivariateNormal`` classes must be used for variational models.